Drinking water: Point of use methods

+Addition of fluoride

+In many areas, low concentration of fluoride (< 1.0 ppm F) is intentionally added to tap water to improve dental health, although in some communities water fluoridation remains a controversial issue.
+(See water fluoridation controversy).

 Global access

 According to the World Health Organization (WHO), "access to safe drinking-water is essential to health, a basic human right and a component of effective policy for health protection."
 In 1990, only 76 percent of the global population had access to drinking water.
 By 2015 that number had increased to 91 percent.
 In 1990, most countries in Latin America, East and South Asia, and Sub-Saharan Africa were well below 90%.
 In Sub-Saharan Africa, where the rates are lowest, household access ranges from 40 to 80 percent.
 Countries that experience violent conflict can have reductions in drinking water access: One study found that a conflict with about 2,500 battle deaths deprives 1.8% of the population of potable water.

+Typically in developed countries, tap water meets drinking water quality standards, even though only a small proportion is actually consumed or used in food preparation.
+Other typical uses for tap water include washing, toilets, and irrigation.
+Greywater may also be used for toilets or irrigation.
+Its use for irrigation however may be associated with risks.

+Globally, by 2015, 89% of people had access to water from a source that is suitable for drinking – called improved water sources.
+In sub-Saharan Africa, access to potable water ranged from 40% to 80% of the population.
+Nearly 4.2 billion people worldwide had access to tap water, while another 2.4 billion had access to wells or public taps.